-8.2 Computability
+9.2 Computability

-8.2.1 Computable functions
+9.2.1 Computable Functions

-Definition 8.1.
+Definition 9.1.
 For our purposes, an algorithm is a program that stops and produces an answer for every input.
 It is not allowed to loop forever, and is not allowed to stop without giving an answer.

-Definition 8.2.
-Suppose that Σ and Γ are alphabets and $f: \Sigma^ \to \Gamma^$ is a function.
-Program p computes function f provided, for every string $s \in \Sigma^$, when p is run on input s, it eventually stops and returns string f(s).
-That is, a function is computable if there is an algorithm that computes it.
+Definition 9.2.
+Suppose that $\Sigma$ and $\Gamma$ are alphabets and $f : \Sigma^ \to \Gamma^$ is a function.
+Program p computes function f provided, for every string $s \in \Sigma^$ , when p is run on input s, it eventually stops and returns string f(s).

-Definition 8.3.
+Definition 9.3.
 Function f is computable if there exists a program that computes f.

-8.2.2 Computable decision problems
+9.2.2 Computable Decision Problems

-Definition 8.4.
-Suppose $A \subseteq \Sigma^$ is a language over Σ^ .
-A program p computes A provided, for every string $s \in \Sigma^$, when p is run on input s, it eventually stops and returns 1 if $s \in A$ and returns 0 if $s \notin A$.
-That is, language A is computable if there is an algorithm that computes the problem of determining whether a given string x is in A.
+Definition 9.4.
+Suppose $A \subseteq \Sigma^$ is a language over $\Sigma^$ .
+A program p computes A provided, for every string $s \in \Sigma^$ , when p is run on input s, it eventually stops and returns 1 if $s \in A$ and returns 0 if $s \notin A$ .

-If p computes A, we also say that p solves A and that p decides A.
+If p computes A, we also say that p solves A, p recognizes A and that p decides A.

-Definition 8.5.
-If p is a program, define L(p) to be the set of all strings on which program p stops and returns 1.
+Definition 9.5.
+If p is an algorithm, define L(p) to be the set of all strings on which program p stops and returns 1.
 We say that L(p) is the language that p accepts.

-Definition 8.6.
+Definition 9.6.
 Language A is computable provided there exists a program that computes A. Equivalently, A is computable if there exists a program p that stops on every input and where L(p) = A. Computable decision problems are also said to be decidable.